RustyRoad/RustyRoad/README.md

 - Creator of Ruby on Rails, David Heinemeier Hansson (DHH)
 - Creator of Rust, Graydon Hoare
-- Creator of Rocket, Sergio Benitez
+- Creator of actix, Sergio Benitez